Boston University

 Course Description

 This course will introduce you to advanced programming techniques in Java.
-It has four goals (approximately in order of importance):
+It has five goals :

-3. Take the first steps in developing your ability to analyze the efficiency (running time) of algorithms, from three (increasingly less abstract) points of view:
+4. Take the first steps in developing your ability to analyze the efficiency (running time) of algorithms, from two (increasingly less abstract) points of view:

 Course Materials and Handouts